gledrich/code-26-08-21-richard-gledhill/README.md

 `npm run test:docker`

 ## CI
-Github workflows is being used for CI - see `.github/workflows` and the [Actions](https://github.com/gledrich/code-26-08-21-richard-gledhill/actions) page
+Github workflows is being used for CI - see `.github/workflows` and the [Actions](https://github.com/gledrich/code-26-08-21-richard-gledhill/actions) page.

+The CI stages are:
+* Unit tests (in docker)
+* Integration tests (in docker)
+* Build and deploy to heroku

+## Development
-## Running the app
+### Running the app
 `npm start`

 Head to [localhost:3000](http://localhost:3000)

+### Calculating BMI data
+Heading to [bmi-calculator/calculate](http://localhost:3000/bmi-calculator/calculate) will trigger the BMI calculator to process `data/input.json`, write the output to `data/output.json` and return a stream of the computed data

+## Production
+### Heroku
+The containerised docker app is deployed to heroku as the last step of the github workflow.
+Head over to [bmi-calculator-rich/readiness](http://bmi-calculator-rich.herokuapp.com/readiness) to check the app is running

+### Calculating BMI data
+Heading to [bmi-calculator/calculate](http://bmi-calculator-rich.herokuapp.com/bmi-calculator/calculate) will trigger the BMI calculator to process `data/input.json`, write the output to `data/output.json` and return a stream of the computed data

 ### Input Data
 Input data is sourced from data/input.json